eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/policy.md

  * SPDX-License-Identifier: CC-BY-4.0
 -->

-This document describes how Data Sovereignity can be reached in publishing Graphs and Skills while employing appropriate Policies.
+This document describes how Data Sovereignity and Upgradability can be reached in publishing Graphs and Skills by employing appropriate Policies and Versioning strategies.

 For more information see